aeldidi/c/README.md

 - `test`: Compiles and runs tests, but I don't know exactly how we'll do that for now.

+  See [my encoding project](https://github.com/aeldidi/encoding) for an idea of what I'm thinking of.

 - `tool`: Compiles and runs a tool from the `tools/` subdirectory of the project.